getzlab/parsons_her2_tki_manuscript/README.markdown

 ### Figure 3
 - 3A: [swimmer.ipynb](swimmer.ipynb)
-- 3B-G: These panels were generated in Adobe Illustrator using the outputs of PhylogicNDT, as well as sample and treatment data for the selected participants.
+- 3B-G: These panels were generated using Adobe Illustrator.
+The source data were the outputs of PhylogicNDT, as well as sample and treatment data for the selected participants.

 ### Figure 4
 - 4A: [comuts_brain_mets.ipynb](comuts_brain_mets.ipynb)